 Obese BMI Score

 Generally, phentermine is only prescribed to those who are considered ‘obese’, which is most often measured by a person’s Body Mass Index (BMI), a calculation of weight in relation to height.
-If you’re unsure of your BMI, you can work it out here.
 A BMI score of over 30 indicates that you are obese, as is the case for 1 in 3 US adults.
 When establishing if you are obese or to what extent, your doctor may also measure your waist; those who are overweight but with an above-average waist measurement may also be considered at risk of weight-related health problems, and therefore more in need of help to lose weight.

 Lack Of Success With Diet And Exercise